mold in mattress

 4. You're Not Getting Quality Sleep

 You may feel that you are not getting a good night's sleep when you wake up tired, with your joints and muscles feeling stiff.
-This is because mold in mattresses can trigger allergies or asthma, which may make breathing difficult while you're asleep.

 In addition to this, the particles from the mold release toxins into the air that accumulates on furniture and bedding, which could then be inhaled and cause unpleasant symptoms, such as tiredness and headaches.